 Replacing the heads, removing smog components, and installing a proper exhaust system are the easiest way to dramatically increase horsepower, torque, and even fuel economy.
 Upgrading the stock cast iron intake manifold and camshaft also provide noticeable benefits.

-Some engine builders rework the bottom end of the Olds 403 and weld in solid main webs.
+Some engine builders rework the bottom end of the Olds 403 and weld in patches for the main webs.
 This custom modification is expensive and time-consuming, but it increases the durability of the motor at high RPMs.

 The Olds 403 has a tendency to run hot due to thin cylinder walls.
 Adding a performance radiator, water pump, and thermostat can reduce problems with overheating.
 Though if the block is rusty, it may need to be torn apart and cleaned.